johanberntsson/ozmoo/documentation/manual/manual.md

 | -t:plus4 | Build Ozmoo for the Commodore Plus/4 |
 | -t:mega65 | Build Ozmoo for the Mega65 |

 Note that not all build options are supported for every platform.
-If an option isn't supported, then the make.rb script will stop with an appropriate error message, and no Ozmoo files will be built.
+If an option isn't supported, the make.rb script will stop with an appropriate error message, and no Ozmoo files will be produced.

 ## Commodore 64

 The Commodore 64 version is the default build target, and supports all build options.
+A game can have about 35 KB of dynamic memory.
+Games will need to do more disk access the more dynamic memory they have, so more than ~30 KB may not be advisable.
+An REU can be used for caching if present.

 ## Commodore 128

-The Commodore 128 version is automatically detecting if it is started from 40 or 80 columns mode, and adjusting itself accordingly.
-It makes use of the additional ram available compared to the Commodore 64 version, and allows game with up to 50 KB dynamic memory.
+The Commodore 128 version automatically detects if it is started from 40 or 80 columns mode, and adjusts to the screen size.
+When run in 80 column mode, the CPU runs at 2 MHz, making for quite responsive games.
+It makes use of the additional ram available compared to the Commodore 64 version, and allows for games with up to 44 KB dynamic memory.
+An REU can be used for caching if present.

-Currently the Commodore 128 version does not allow custom fonts or customized cursors in 80 column mode.
+The Commodore 128 version does not allow a loader image, and build mode -P is not supported.

 ## Commodore Plus/4

-The Commodore Plus/4 version makes use of the simplified memory map compared to the Commodore 64 version, and allows game with up to 50 KB dynamic memory.
+The Commodore Plus/4 version makes use of the simplified memory map compared to the Commodore 64 version, allowing for games with up to 46 KB dynamic memory.
+Games will need to do more disk access the more dynamic memory they have, so more than ~30 KB may still not be advisable.

 ## Mega65

-The Mega65 is recreation of the Commodore 65 computer which was never released.
+The Mega65 is a recreation of the Commodore 65 computer which was never released.
 It can currently be built on FPGA or run on an emulator.
 More information can be found at https://mega65.org/

-The Mega65 version is always build with the -81 option, but apart from this all options are supported.
+The Mega65 version is always built using the -81 build mode, but apart from this all options are supported.
 The screen is always set to 80 columns.

 ## Other targets

-A fork of Ozmoo targets the the Acorn computers (BBC Micro and other variants), and can be found at https://github.com/ZornsLemma/ozmoo/tree/acorn.
-Note that this fork is using a different build script called maek-acorn.py.
+A fork of Ozmoo targeting the Acorn computers (BBC Micro and other variants) can be found at https://github.com/ZornsLemma/ozmoo/tree/acorn.
+Note that this fork is using a different build script called make-acorn.py.

 # Build Modes